 Our small, hands-on apothecary honors the traditions of American Eclectic Herbalism, the Wise Woman tradition, and folk herbalism.
 The majority of the plant material we use is either grown in our garden or wild-crafted from the field & forest.
 We take great care in our harvesting and cultivation methods to ensure the sustainability of all plant and tree communities we work with.

 Our products are located at Boardtown Gardens & More at 404 Martin Luther King Jr Dr (Hwy 182) in Starkville, MS. Their hours of operation are Tues to Fri (10 am to 5:30 pm) and Sat’s (9 am to 4 pm).

-You can shop on-line following the directions on the ordering page.
-You can also visit us at one of dates/locations listed on our Markets page (typically you can find us in Starkville, Jackson or Oxford).
+Check out the ordering page for more information on what is in season and available (and how to order on-line)!
+You can also visit us at different markets and events listed on our Markets page (typically you can find us in Starkville, Jackson or Oxford).

-The apothecary is named after Hicashabaha Springs which is currently under asphalt and pavement near downtown Starkville, MS. The intention was to memorialize this spring with the apothecary name to underscore the importance and significance of clean, pure water as a cornerstone for ecological, community and family health.
+The apothecary is named after Hicashabaha Springs which is currently under asphalt and pavement near downtown Starkville, MS. The intention was to memorialize this spring with the apothecary name as a way to honor a part of the native, local watershed.

 DISCLAIMER: The statements on this website have not been evaluated by the FDA.
 The statements and our products are not intended to diagnose, prescribe for, treat or claim to prevent, mitigate or cure any human disease.
 They are intended for nutritional support only.
 Always consult with a qualified health practitioner before deciding on any course of treatment, especially for serious or life-threatening illnesses.

 No persons associated with Sweet Gum Springs Apothecary will be held liable or responsible for any form of use or misuse of any herb, herbal preparation or so-called herbal remedy, whether the information was gathered from the Sweet Gum Springs Apothecary website or not.